 Who we are and how you can contact us

-We are Hopkins Homes.
-There are two limited companies behind our brand, each registered in England and Wales: Hopkins Homes Limited (company registration number 02875798).
-Both companies have their registered offices at Melton Park House, Melton, Woodbridge, Suffolk, IP12 1TJ.
+We are Hopkins Homes Limited (company registration number 02875798) and our registered office is Melton Park House, Melton, Woodbridge, Suffolk, IP12 1TJ.

 Our data compliance manager

 We have appointed a data compliance manager who acts as our primary point of contact for any questions or concerns you may have regarding our handling of your personal data.